 2012 was a watershed year for Holst.
 Three important paintings enjoyed simultaneous international exposure by their inclusion in major touring exhibitions during 2012/2013:-

 The Wish was included in Bohemes which started in Paris before travelling to Madrid and Budapest.
 It was hung prominently at the magnificent entrance of the exhibition, below the main staircase of the Grand Palais, which somewhat makes up for the fact that there was almost no information supplied as to artist or work.

 The Bride joined the PRB in Tate Britain's Pre-Raphaelites: Victorian Avant-Garde which then travelled with the show to the Pushkin Museum in Moscow.
-Leading art critic and Holst enthusiast Brian Sewell has reviewed the Tate show in the London Evening Standard where he remarks on how recent Holst research has made a significant contribution to the appraisal of influences on the PRB circle.
+Leading art critic and Holst enthusiast, the late great Brian Sewel reviewed the Tate show in the London Evening Standard where he remarked on how recent Holst research has made a significant contribution to the appraisal of influence on the PRB circle.
 It is appropriate that Brian's substantial archive has recently been donated to the Paul Mellon Centre for Studies in British Art, in London, and his seminal Holst painting, The Wish, to the corresponding and major collection at the Yale Center for British Art in the USA.
 Thus the three most important known paintings by Holst are now in the world's leading public collections of British Art in the UK, United States and Kunsthaus Zurich, Switzerland, home of Holst's master Fuseli.